sillsdev/TheCombine/README.md

 #### `npm run test-frontend`

-Launches the test runners in the interactive watch mode.<br> See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the test runners in the interactive watch mode.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 To run a subset of tests, pass in the name of a partial file path to filter: